Lintsen3847/Discord-Bot-Slash-Commands-Delete/README.md

 - Always **test in a development server** first
 - Keep your **BOT_TOKEN** secure and never commit it to version control

-## Contributing

-Found a bug?
-Have a feature request?
-Contributions are welcome!

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Test thoroughly
-5. Submit a pull request

 ## License

 MIT License - See LICENSE file for details

-## Workflow

-1. **First, inspect your commands**: Run `check.js` to see what's currently registered
-2. **Identify unwanted commands**: Note the names of commands you want to remove
-3. **Edit the removal script**: Update the `oldCommandsToRemove` array in `nuke.js`
-4. **Execute cleanup**: Run `nuke.js` to remove the specified commands

 ## Tips